Predicting Auction Price of Vehicle License Plate with Deep Recurrent Neural Network: Experiment

+In the final pass, training was repeated for 30 times under the best set of hyperparameters from the second pass, again based on median validation RMSE.
+Training duration in the second and the third passes was 120 epochs.

-An Adagrad optimizer with a learning rate of 0.001 and a gradient clip of 15 was used throughout \cite{adagrad}.
+During each training session, a network was trained under mean-squared error with different initializations.
+An Adam optimizer with a learning rate of 0.001 was used throughout \citep{adam}.
 After training was completed, the best state based on the validation error was reloaded for inference.

-Training was conducted with a pair of NVIDIA GTX 1080s.
+Training was conducted with four of NVIDIA GTX 1080s.
 To fully use the GPUs, a large mini-batch size of 2,048 was used.\footnote{I also experimented with smaller batch sizes of 64 and 512.
-By keeping the training time constant, the smaller batch size resulted in worse performance, due to the reduction in epochs.} The median training time on a single GPU ranged from 8 seconds for a 2-layer, 64-hidden-unit network with an embedding dimension of 12, to 1 minute 57 seconds for an 8-layer, 1,024-hidden-unit network with an embedding dimension of 24, and to 7 minutes 50 seconds for a 12-layer 2,048-hidden-unit network with an embedding dimension of 256.
+By keeping the training time constant, the smaller batch size resulted in worse performance, due to the reduction in epochs.} During the first pass, the median training time on a single GPU ranged from 8 seconds for a 2-layer, 64-hidden-unit network with an embedding dimension of 12, to 1 minute 57 seconds for an 8-layer, 1,024-hidden-unit network with an embedding dimension of 24, and to 7 minutes 50 seconds for a 12-layer 2,048-hidden-unit network with an embedding dimension of 256.

+Finally, I also trained recreations of models from previous studies as well as a series of fully-connected networks and character $n$-gram models for comparison.
+Given that the maximum length of a plate is six characters, for the $n$-gram models I focused on $n\leq4$, and in each case calculated a predicted price based on the median and mean of $k$ closest neighbors from the training data, where $k=1,3,5,10,20$.